 Two parties will be held in the classroom during the school year.
 Room mothers will be responsible for organizing refreshments and activities for Halloween in October and the Valentine Party in February.
 Room mothers are encouraged to contact each family during the year to contribute refreshments and party supplies.
-Volunteers must have a background check annually.
+Volunteers for classroom parties are NOT required to have background check.